-During this unprecedented time, please rest assured that we are still here to answer any of your questions and make your child’s transition into school life at Lingfield as smooth as possible.
+We know that this has been an unusual year however, please rest assured that we are still here to answer any of your questions and make your child’s transition into school life at Lingfield as smooth as possible.
 For any Nursery queries please contact Sharon Dowds or call 01342 832626.

 Please find below some key information such as a typical nursery day, social story, how to order uniform and other frequently asked questions.
 We also have a fantastic virtual tour of the school https://www.lingfieldprimaryschool.com/assets/Videos/Promo.mp